serverlessworkflow/specification/specification.md

 Consumed event data (payload) and action execution results should be merged into the state data.
 Event and action data filters can be used to give more details about this operation.

-By default (no data filters specified), when an event is consumed, its entire data section (payload) should be merged to the state data.
-The merge should be applied to the entire state data JSON element.
+By default, with no data filters specified, when an event is consumed, its entire data section (payload) should be merged to the state data.
+Merging should be applied to the entire state data JSON element.

-In case of event and action filters, their "toStateData" property can be defined to select a specific element of the state data with which the merge should be done against.
+In case of event and action filters, their "toStateData" property can be defined to select a specific element of the state data with which merging should be done against.
 If this element does not exist, a new one should be created first.

 When merging, the state data element and the data (payload)/action result should have the same type, meaning